nevmn/VMProtectSDK-Golang/README.md

 6.Linux has not been tested.
 Maybe, but some of the code needs to be modified.

-7."VMProtect.SetSerialNumber" This function has a probability that the program will crash before it is not be protected (only on Windows).````
+7."VMProtect.SetSerialNumber" This function has a probability that the program will crash before it is not be protected (only on Windows).

+8.You must use VMProtect.GoString to convert char to string,not C.GoString````